aaronburrows/atmos-6050/lab-6/README.md

     - Run data retrievals
     - Plot the data

-You should read the short summary of [General Code Practices](general-code-practices.md) before you go much farther.
-Your code will not only be graded on its ability to function properly, but is it easy to read and follows general conventions.
+You should read the short summary of [General Code Practices](general-code-practices.md) before you go much further.
+Your code will not only be graded on its ability to function properly, but also whether it is easy to read and follows general conventions.

 ### Pre-process raw data file
-Ideally in the real world you would want to automate this process by creating a computer script to do this work for you as often during a field campaign you often collect more data than you know what to do with.
+Ideally in the real world you would want to automate this process by creating a computer script to do this work for you as often during a field campaign you collect more data than you know what to do with.
 Also by automating this process you reduce the human errors such as mis-treating the data ("treating" meaning preparing the data).
 You will see in the "Cupsonde" lab, we have provided you with a Perl script to automate the pre-processing of the data.
 For this lab you can do this quickly for your single data file using any text editor of your choice.
 Below is an example of how to do this using a regular text editor and _Vi_.

 Using a standard text editor simple do the following:
   - Open your data file